Teaching Statement

 Undergraduate courses

-* Digital Image Processing
+* Digital Signal/Image Processing

-* Numerical Analysis
+* Numerical Methods and Analysis

-* Discrete Math
+* Discrete Mathematics

 Graduate courses